DAGWorks-Inc/hamilton/examples/spark/pyspark/README.md

     return bar + 1
 ```

-The rules are the same as vanilla hamilton -- the parameter name determines the upstream dependencies,
+The rules are the same as vanilla hamilton -- the parameter name determines the upstream dependencies
 and the function name determines the output column name.

 Note that, due to the type-specification requirements of pyspark, these have to return a "typed" (`Annotated[]`) series, specified by `htypes.column`.
 These are adapted